Completion problem of upper triangular $3\times3$ operator matrices on arbitrary Banach spaces: Abstract

 \section{Abstract}

-We solve the completion problem of $3\times3$ upper triangular operator matrix acting on a direct sum of Banach spaces and hence generalize the famous result of Han, Lee, Lee (Proc.
+We solve a completion problem of a $3\times3$ upper triangular operator matrix acting on a direct sum of Banach spaces and hence generalize the famous result of J. K. Han, H. Y. Lee and W. Y. Lee (Proc.
 Amer.
 Math.
 Soc. \textbf{128} (1) (2000), 119-123) to a greater dimension of a matrix.
 Our main tools are Harte's ghost of an index theorem and Banach spaces embeddings.
-We overcome the lack of orthogona\-li\-ty in Banach spaces by exploiting decomposition properties of inner regular operators, and of Fredholm regular operators when needed.
-Finally, we provide some necessity results related to the invertibility of $n\times n$ upper triangular operators, $n>3$.
+We overcome the lack of orthogona\-li\-ty in Banach spaces by exploiting decomposition properties of inner regular operators.
+We provide some illustrative examples, and we comment on further generalizations to matrix dimensions $n>3$.

 \textit{$2020$ Math.
 Subj.
 Class:} 47A08, 47A05, 47A53.